SergoMorello/laravel-model-events/README.md

 ```

-#### For this code, the listener will not work because the delete method is not in the Model class
+#### For this code, the listener will not work because the method calling the deleted event is missing from the Builder class

 ```php
 public static function deletePost(int $post_id) {